srct/go/README.md

 There's a workflow involved with getting started contributing but once you do it once or twice it'll seem a lot less daunting.

+1. React / Webpack

+    ```sh
+    yarn
+    yarn dev
+    ```

-1. Docker
+2. Docker

-    So we use docker.
+    In another terminal tab:
+    ```sh
+    docker-compose up
+    ```

-2. Actually coding
+3. Actually coding

-    You pick an issue
+    All JS changes will require a refresh (Webpack rebuilds the app in the background).

+    All Python changes will require a refresh.

-3. Deployment of changes
+4. Deployment of changes

+    See me.